Explore expert tips on how to find affordable home insurance in Louisville, Kentucky.

 Why you can trust The Zebra

 Homeowners insurance is a critical element of homeownership.
 Fire, vandalism, theft, and wind damage are just a handful of the perils from which homeowners insurance can protect your dwelling and personal property.
 Incidents like this occur regularly.
 When paired with the high cost of repairing or rebuilding a home, purchasing an expansive homeowners policy can seem like a great idea.
+The average homeowners policy costs $145 per month in Louisville, Kentucky.
+This is higher than what most Americans pay for home insurance.

 What you pay for homeowners insurance factors in variables such as the cost of building materials, the value of your personal belongings, and the overall value of the primary dwelling.
 The location of your home also contributes to the price of your homeowners insurance policy.
 In areas prone to perils like frozen pipes, hail, windstorms, or wildfires, home insurance rates may be higher to account for the extra risk.
 Find out more about what your homeowners insurance policy covers.